 Nutritious meals and snacks are an important part of your child's day.
-A light dinner and an afternoon snack will be served to the children present.
-Menus will be posted on the parent board.
-Please see the attached schedule for meal times.
+Breakfast, a morning snack, lunch, and an afternoon snack will be served to the children present.
+Menus will be posted in the front lobby and in the classrooms.
+Please see the attached schedule for mealtimes.
 There is no charge for meals.